Krusty93/safaribooks/README.md

 *This project is a .NET 9 rewrite of the original [SafariBooks downloader](https://github.com/lorenzodifuccia/safaribooks) by [lorenzodifuccia](https://github.com/lorenzodifuccia).
 All credits for the original concept and implementation go to the original author.*

-Download and generate *EPUB* of your favorite books from [*O'Reilly Learning*](https://learning.oreilly.com) library using cookie-based authentication.

-I'm not responsible for the use of this program, this is only for *personal* and *educational* purpose.
-Before any usage please read the *O'Reilly*'s [Terms of Service](https://learning.oreilly.com/terms/).
+*This project was ported using GitHub Copilot in order to test its features and development flows.
+Given the educational purposes of this program, I am not responsible for its use.
+Before any usage please read the *O'Reilly*'s [Terms of Service](https://learning.oreilly.com/terms/).*

 ## Overview

-This is a .NET 9 console application that downloads books from O'Reilly Learning (Safari Books Online) and converts them to EPUB format using cookie-based authentication.
+Download and generate *EPUB* of your favorite books from [*O'Reilly Learning*](https://learning.oreilly.com) library (Kindle-compatible).

 **Features:**
 - Cookie-based authentication (no login credentials required in the app)